 I don't generally use clear pots, but here is one showing the root growth of Dendrobium canaliculatum var. canaliculatum grown in pure perlite

 I have also grown Dendrobium canaliculatum in pure LECA (semi-hydroponically and normally) and gravel with success.
-If growing in marginal conditions (e.g. Sydney with limited or no heating) I would try growing on bare upturned unglazed ceramic pots or sawn, aged hardwood slaps – particularly if the plants were not under a solid cover (to keep winter rain off).
-The plants will unlikely grow quite as well as in pots, but there is more margin for error to deal with cool and damp conditions as the plants can be dried out very quickly.
-In between these conditions, I would look at potting (or mounting on mesh tubes of) LECA and/or gravel – possibly with the addition of some hard wearing bark or charcoal.
+If growing in marginal conditions (e.g. Sydney with limited or no heating) I would probably try growing on bare upturned unglazed ceramic pots or sawn, aged hardwood slaps – particularly if the plants were not under a solid cover (to keep winter rain off).
+They plants will never grow quite as well as in pots, but there is more margin for error to deal with cool and damp conditions.
+In between, I would look at potting (or mounting on mesh tubes of) LECA and/or gravel – possibly with the addition of some hard wearing bark or charcoal.
 Avoid the lava gravel, smoother gravel (e.g. road metal) has less potential to trap organic matter.
-It is also possible to add a thin layer of perlite to the top of a plant in gravel or LECA to slightly improve moisture retention a fraction – I prefer the layers to mixing the two media as keeping the two fractions separate maximises the air spaces in the media.
+It is also possible to add a thin layer of perlite to the top of a plant in gravel or LECA to slightly improve moisture retention a fraction – I prefer the layers to mixing the two media as it maximises the air spaces in the pot.

 Dendrobium canaliculatum var. tattonianum growing in pure LECA.
 Bulbs have elongated with good growing conditions even though grown under high light levels